Gianluigi Buffon: 2006–2011: Serie B champions, Serie A return and injuries

-Buffon did not play for the first half of the 2010–11 season as he was recovering from surgery after an injury he endured to his sciatic nerve during the 2010 World Cup, and he was replaced by his new deputy, Marco Storari.
+In the 2008–09 season, Buffon was once again sidelined by several injuries.
+Buffon had recurring injuries during the 2009–10 season as well, and Juventus suffered a dip in form.
+In 2010, Buffon was voted goalkeeper of the decade by IFFHS.
+Buffon did not play for the first half of the 2010–11 season as he was recovering from surgery after an injury he endured to his sciatic nerve during the 2010 World Cup.
 Juventus were knocked out of the Europa League group stage, the Coppa Italia in the quarter-finals and finished the Serie A season in seventh place, failing to qualify for Europe, the first time since the 1990–91 season.